 The 10 Best Folding Treadmills

 This wiki has been updated 32 times since it was first published in November of 2016.
 If you want to enjoy a rigorous exercise routine from the comfort of home, but you're worried about the lack of storage space for equipment, you should consider one of these folding treadmills.
 In addition to having the same capabilities and sturdy running decks as many of their gym equivalents, they can be unobtrusively placed against a wall or stashed under a bed when not in use.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes